Adults

 Demographic: Adults married and single

-Format: Sessions are focused on the weekly Sunday Lectionary Scriptures.
-Participants engage in discussion of scriptures in search of God’s message and application for daily living.
+Format: Discussion on the weekly Sunday Lectionary Scriptures.
 Teachers rotate weekly.

 Wednesday Evenings